-Our medical detox and outpatient programs provide our patients with the option of using prescribed medication.
+Our addiction detox and outpatient programs provide our patients with the option of using prescribed medication.
 This eases the withdrawal symptoms of the drugs and prevents relapse from occurring.
 Once the drug has left the body entirely, our patients are then weaned off the medication.
-Our addiction medicine specialists work closely with our patients to achieve the best medical outcomes.
+Our addiction medicine specialists work closely with our patients to achieve the best outcomes.

 Miramar Recovery in Newport Beach is the perfect place for healing and learning how to live a life without drugs.
 Call us today to learn how we can teach you a better, healthier lifestyle.

 “Addiction” is derived from the Latin term for “enslaved by” or “bound to.”
 It makes sense that “addiction” is the word the world uses for those who have a substance use disorder (SUD).

 It can be difficult to understand those who struggle with drug or alcohol addiction.
 There is a misguided belief that those who partake in substance abuse will be able to stop whenever they want.
 However, it is more complicated than just quitting “cold turkey.”

 Addiction is classified as a chronic disease and is marked by low impulse control.
 There are severe consequences to using that can lead to long term effects, such as chemical changes in the brain.
 Drugs interfere with the reward circuits in the brain; once this happens, it is difficult to revert back.
 This is one of the reasons why relapse is so common with addiction, and ongoing treatment will be required after rehab.